 Last week, a sub-agency of the U.S. Department of Health and Human Services (DHHS), the Agency for Toxic Substances and Disease Registry (ATSDR), published the long-anticipated Toxicological Profile for Glyphosate.
 This report backs up the 2015 cancer assessment of Glyphosate (sold as Roundup) released by another health agency, the International Agency for Research on Cancer… Read more »

 For uncategorized or general news posts

-Walter Nelson, horticulture program leader at Monroe County Cornell Cooperative Extension, received an Excellence in Integrated Pest Management (IPM) Award from the New York State Integrated Pest Management Program (NYSIPM) at the Genesee-Finger Lakes Landscape and Nursery Professionals Winter Conference in Rochester.
-NYSIPM develops sustainable ways to manage pests and helps people to use methods… Read more »
+Dr. Juliet Carroll, Fruit IPM Coordinator, received an Excellence in Integrated Pest Management (IPM) Award from the New York State Integrated Pest Management Program (NYSIPM) at the Viticulture day of the B.E.V.
+(Business, Enology, Viticulture) conference in Rochester.
+NYSIPM develops sustainable ways to manage pests and helps people to use methods that minimize environmental, health… Read more »